Monday, February 3, 2025

 Located about six miles NNW of the quarry and five miles north of the town of Altamura, Pulo di Altamura (an early Italian and perhaps regional term for a sinkhole with potential Indo-European origins) is the largest sinkhole (doline in European geological terms) on the highly permeable plateau of Alta Murgia.
 The topographic depression formed by karst solutional processes, as did Gravina di Matera in association with fluvial dissection, that progressed in a subterranean locale to the extent that collapse of overburden occurred.

-Some researchers believe that parts of the eastern Grand Canyon of Arizona may have evolved in this manner in regions of limestone stratigraphy that, over time, facilitated development of a west-flowing, ancestral Colorado River through the Kaibab Upwarp.
-Collapse of sinkholes, thus formed, would have allowed subterranean flow with eventual connection between the eastern and western Grand Canyon.
-Such processes may have occurred on the Apulian plateau that resulted in the formation of gorges (the European term for canyons).
+Some researchers believe that parts of the eastern Grand Canyon of Arizona may have evolved in this manner in regions of limestone stratigraphy that, over time, facilitated development of a west-flowing, ancestral Colorado River through the Kaibab Upwarp via the collapse and coalescence of sinkholes.
+It might have allowed subterranean flow with eventual connection between the eastern and western Grand Canyon.
+Such a process may have occurred on the Apulian plateau and resulted in the formation of a gorge (European for canyon).

-Karst solutional processes occur when neutral pH rainfall becomes acidic by absorbing atmospheric carbon dioxide (and other gases) and when groundwater acquires additional acidity from the decomposition of organic matter in the soil and root respiration.
-Mildly acidic groundwater chemically dissolves and mechanically erodes the calcium carbonate mineralogical component of the uplifted calcareous seafloor platform that collapses when undermined.
+Karst solutional processes occur when neutral pH rainfall becomes acidic by absorbing atmospheric carbon dioxide (and other gases) and when groundwater acquires additional acidity from decomposition of organic matter in the soil and root respiration.
+Mildly acidic, the groundwater chemically dissolves and mechanically erodes the calcium carbonate mineralogical component of the uplifted calcareous seafloor platform that collapses when undermined.

-Notice that the walls of the sinkhole are peppered with caves, as are those of Gravina di Matera, that show signs of human habitation dating back to the Upper Paleolithic, at least 5,000 years ago, through the Iron Age and into the Middle Ages.
+Notice that the walls of the sinkhole are peppered with caves, as are those of Gravina di Matera.
+They show signs of human habitation dating back to the Upper Paleolithic, at least 5,000 years ago through the Iron Age and into the Middle Ages.
 Archaeological finds include human remains, engraved pebbles and a fossilized shell, indicating the site was used for cults and resource exploitation.

-I didn't encounter anyone on the wonderful 5.1 mile loop-hike to the sinkhole across the unspoiled plateau of the Alta Murgia National Park.
+I didn't encounter anyone on the wonderful 5.1 mile loop-hike to the sinkhole across the unspoiled plateau and wheat fields of the Alta Murgia National Park

-As seen at ancient Matera, many of the karstic caves that developed on rocky ledges of the Alta Murgia were inhabited by an archaic form of Homo neanderthalensis that lived in the region during the Middle-Upper Pleistocene between 170,000 and 130,000 BP.
-In fact, a deep karst cave complex near the sinkhole called Lamalunga, discovered in 1993 by cave explorers but closed to the public, contains a complete Paleolithic skeleton.
-It's the most intact and oldest ever discovered in Europe that has been accurately dated and awaits sequencing.
+As at ancient Matera, many of the karstic caves that developed on rocky ledges of the Alta Murgia were inhabited by an archaic form of Homo neanderthalensis that lived in the region during the Middle-Upper Pleistocene between 170,000 and 130,000 BP.
+In fact, a deep karst cave complex near the sinkhole called Lamalunga, discovered in 1993 by cave explorers but closed to the general public, contains a complete Paleolithic skeleton, the most intact and oldest ever discovered in Europe that has been accurately dated and awaits DNA sequencing.

-Dubbed Altamura Man and irretrievably encased in calcareous rock and covered with corroloids (cave 'popcorn') caused by aerosol spray, the skeleton is in an excellent state of preservation, having been completely replaced by calcite (the most stable polymorph of calcium carbonate).
-How does that happen?
+Dubbed Altamura Man and irretrievably inverted and encased in calcareous rock and covered with corroloids (cave 'popcorn'), caused by aerosol spray of precipitated calcium carbonate, the skeleton is in an excellent state of preservation, having been completely replaced by calcite (the most stable polymorph of calcium carbonate).
+How does that happen geochemically?

 Within the cave and driven by several factors, calcium carbonate precipitates out of saturated solution in the reverse direction of the aforementioned karst chemical reaction, as carbon dioxide degasses back into the cave's atmosphere and as water slowly drips from the void's walls and ceiling.
 Over time, calcium carbonate is redeposited forming speleothems - cave formations such as stalactites, stalagmites, flowstones and the Altamura Man's entombing calcareous armor.